+The gridOriginLongitude, gridOriginLatitude, gridSpacingLongitudinal and gridSpacingLatitudinal attributes should be in the same geographic units as the bounding box.
+Note that this deviates from S100 where it indicates that this should be in Arc Degrees.
+This has the effect that gridOriginLongitude and gridOriginLatitude are identical to westBoundLongitude and southBoundLatitude.

+The gridOriginLongitude and gridOriginLatitude are the cell center of the cell.

+The grid spacing can be calculated as follows:

+gridSpacingLongitude = (eastBoundLongitude – westBoundLongitude) / (numPointsLongitude – 1);

+gridSpacingLatitude = (northBoundLatitude – southBoundLongitude) / (numPointsLatitude – 1);

+numPointsLongitude and numPointsLatitude must contain the number of cells in the x and y dimensions of the values table.

+Group_001 group

+This group contains no attributes.

-Values Groups (Group.nnn)
+Values Groups (Group_001)

-These groups each contain the compound data arrays containing bathymetric gridded data or tracking list data.
+These groups each contain the compound data arrays containing bathymetric gridded data.
 These components are explained below.

 For bathymetric gridded data, the dataset includes a two-dimensional array containing both the depth and uncertainty data.
 These dimensions are defined by numPointsLongitudinal and numPointsLatitudinal.
 By knowing the grid origin and the grid spacing, the position of every point in the grid can be computed by simple formulae.

-For tracking list data, the dataset includes a single dimension array containing the position (X, Y) of each override, defined as row/col of the bathymetric grid, the original value, the type of override and the index into the metadata that defines the override.
-The number of overrides in the array is defined by the originator and this dataset could be empty if no overrides were required.
+If uncertainty data is not used, it must be filled with the fillValue specified in the Group_F feature information dataset.

 Data Arrays

 Within the BathymetryCoverage, the depth and uncertainty values (depth and uncertainty) are stored in two dimensional arrays named values, with a prescribed number of columns (numCOL) and rows (numROW).
 This grid is defined as a regular grid (dataCodingFormat = 2), therefore; the depth and uncertainty values will be for each discrete point in the grid.
-The data array values is two-dimensional.
+The data array values are two-dimensional.

-Within the TrackingListCoverage, entries are stored in a single dimensional array named values.
-The number of rows in this array is dynamic as entries into this dataset are optional as not all data sources require modifications to the BathymetryCoverage.
-This grid is defined as a point set (dataCodingFormat = 1), if it exists.

-Summary of Generalized Dimensions

-To summarize, there are data Groups contains one of two types of feature datasets.
-The first contains the depth and uncertainty data, which are stored in two-dimensional arrays of size numROW by numCOL.
-The second is a single dimension array containing information on overrides that were performed on the data in the dataset.
+.

 Mandatory Naming Conventions

-The following group and attribute names are mandatory in S-100: Group_F, featureCode, and (for S-102) BathymetryCoverage, TrackingListCoverage, axisNames, BathymetryCoverage.01, TrackingListCoverage.01, and Group.nnn.
-Attribute names shown in Annex G are also mandatory.
+The following group and attribute names are mandatory in S-100: Group_F, featureCode, and (for S-102) BathymetryCoverage, axisNames, BathymetryCoverage.01, and Group_nnn.

-Sample HDF5 Encoding

-The product structure has been designed for compatibility with the HDF5 capabilities.
-The HDF5 encoding of the data set is discussed in Annex B.

 Data Product Delivery